 Surrounding the Worlds bid, is an exciting scheduled of international events hosted up and down the country and I am very hopeful of making an announcement on the staging of the first WTT event to be held in this country soon.

 But these events are not just about delivering great tournaments.
 They are about increasing the awareness and visibility of table tennis – more eyeballs, more broadcast, more people talking about table tennis.
 It is also about inspiring a new generation of players, workforce and fans and securing partnerships and investment that can help develop table tennis at all levels.

 National Competition Review

-Phase 3 of the Review will now include adding detail to each of the proposed competition formats, working-up the resource/ regulatory/ budget implications, and establishing clear implementation timeframes for Board to consider further in September.
+Work has now begun in earnest on Phase III – which will include adding detail to each of the proposed competition formats, working-up the resource/ regulatory/ budget implications, and establishing clear implementation timeframes for Board to consider further in September.

-Work is also starting to develop the TT Kidz programme for 2023/24.
-So if your club wishes to deliver the programme or you are looking to build links with local schools and want to use the TT Kidz programme to help solidify the link, please get in touch with your Area Manager.
+Work has also started to develop on the TT Kidz programme for 2023/24.
+If your club wishes to grow and enhance their junior section, particularly focussing on bringing more Under 9s into the game and develop more links with local schools, please get in touch with your Area Manager.

 Local Organising Groups

 We have completed interviews with a number of candidates across England and can announce that we have appointed the following as Area Chairs for the respective Areas: